Spirit of Ecstasy

-The Spirit of Ecstasy is the bonnet ornament sculpture on Rolls-Royce cars.
+The Spirit of Ecstasy Sculpture is a bonnet mascot of the Rolls-Royce cars.
 It is in the form of a woman leaning forwards with her arms outstretched behind and above her.
 Billowing cloth runs from her arms to her back, resembling wings.

 History

 The Whisper, precursor to the Spirit of Ecstasy

 The first Rolls-Royce motorcars did not feature radiator mascots; they simply carried the Rolls-Royce emblem.
-When John, 2nd Baron Montagu commissioned his friend, sculptor Charles Robinson Sykes, who worked in London under the nobleman's patronage, to sculpt a personal mascot for the bonnet of his 1909 Rolls-Royce Silver Ghost, Sykes chose Eleanor Velasco Thornton as his model.
+When John, 2nd Baron Montagu of Beaulieu commissioned his friend, sculptor Charles Robinson Sykes, who worked in London under the nobleman's patronage, to sculpt a personal mascot for the bonnet of his 1909 Rolls-Royce Silver Ghost, Sykes chose Eleanor Velasco Thornton as his model.
 Sykes originally crafted a figurine of her in fluttering robes, having placed one forefinger against her lips – to symbolize the secret of the love affair between Thornton and Montagu.
 The figurine was consequently named The Whisper and is on display at the National Motor Museum in Beaulieu along with other Spirit of Ecstasy figurines.

 Only three or four castings were ever made, and only two are believed to have survived.